Best prices without any hidden costs

 Campstar helps you explore the important things in life!
 Discover more on Youtube, Facebook, Instagram and our blog campstar trends.

-Italy is one of the absolute dream destinations for travellers of all kinds.
+Italy is one of the absolute dream destinations for travelers of all kinds.
 Campers, in particular, will find much more than their hearts desire in Italy.
 Some like their holidays simple and close to nature, others love luxury, children want to play in the sand by the sea, grandparents want to enjoy the evening sun in a vineyard.
-Whatever it may be, Italy has it in abundance, and those who love travelling by campervan can rent a campervan comfortably and without complications.
+Whatever it may be, Italy has it in abundance, and those who love traveling by RV can rent an RV comfortably and without complications.

 The land of the Dolce Vita really does have something to offer for all tastes and all campers: There are the fine white sandy beaches of southern Campania or Puglia, the sensual, gentle hills of Tuscany or the mountainous ruggedness of Trentino.
 Cultural highlights are the order of the day in Italy, whether concerts, theatre, architecture, poetry or folklore.